 Shrimp In Tomato Cream Sauce (Paleo, Whole30, Keto, Dairy & Gluten-Free)

 Some of our most memorable meals when we were in Japan surprisingly were not Japanese meals but rather French and Italian-influenced cuisines.
-I had the good fortune to sample some in NY and our recent trip to tokyo…let’s just say we savored every single bite and it only left us wanting more.
+I had the good fortune to sample some in NY and on our recent trip to Tokyo…let’s just say we savored every single bite and it only left us wanting more.

 Homemade dairy-free Tomato Cream Sauce (Pink Sauce)